Trump names two new lawyers for impeachment trial a day after his defense team collapsed - KVIA

 Trump has struggled to find lawyers willing to take his case as he refuses to budge from his false claims.
 Trump’s advisers have been talking to him about his legal strategy and he keeps bringing up election fraud for his defense, while they have repeatedly tried to steer him away from that, according to a source familiar with those discussions.

-It’s unclear if Schoen and Castor will go along with what Trump wants.
+It’s unclear whether Schoen and Castor will go along with what Trump wants.

 “Schoen has already been working with the 45th President and other advisors to prepare for the upcoming trial, and both Schoen and Castor agree that this impeachment is unconstitutional – a fact 45 Senators voted in agreement with last week,” the release said.